Records Management RM Policies

 Electronics records and imaged records retention and documentation policy

-Per OAR 166-017-0020, records with a retention period of 10 years or more that are stored in electronic form, a migration plan shall be established and on file with the Electronic Records Archivist.
+Per OAR 166-017-0020, records with a retention period of 10 years or more that are stored in electronic form, a migration plan shall be established and on file with Special Collections & University Archives.
 The migration plan should include:

 - System documentation